Crypto, the CLARITY Act, and the Missing Use Case

 The bill gives a real structural answer to roughly a quarter-to-a-third of the losses; the rest is outside its reach by design.
 Charts and sources.

-It is a market-structure bill, not a comprehensive law, and most of its operative detail is deferred to two or three years of SEC and CFTC rulemaking.
-What it conspicuously does not address is the cross-border, sanctions-evading, AML-evading volume that (per Part One) is the field's clearest real-world use.
-It regulates the slice of crypto that overlaps with ordinary finance, which is the smaller and shrinking slice.
+This is a market-structure bill, not a comprehensive law.
+Most of its real detail is punted to two or three years of SEC and CFTC rulemaking.
+The thing it conspicuously doesn't address is the cross-border, sanctions-evading, AML-evading volume that (per Part One) is the field's clearest real-world use.
+The part of crypto the bill does regulate is the part that overlaps with ordinary finance — and that part is smaller, and shrinking.

 6. Why It's Passing Anyway

-A bill for an industry that never made its case on the merits is advancing on a bipartisan vote because the industry stopped arguing the merits and bought the room.
-Crypto was a negligible political spender before 2018.
-In the 2024 cycle it put roughly $119 million of corporate money directly into federal elections (about 44% of all corporate election spending that year), channeled through a few super PACs (Fairshake and its affiliates), which spent some $133 million across 58 races.
-Since Citizens United, only fossil fuels has spent more.
+An industry that never made its case on the merits is getting a bill anyway, on a bipartisan vote, because it stopped arguing the case and bought influence instead.
+Before 2018, crypto barely registered as a federal political spender.
+In the 2024 cycle it put about $119 million of corporate-treasury money — direct contributions from for-profit companies into super PACs — into federal elections.
+That was roughly 44% of all corporate-treasury contributions that year, according to Public Citizen.
+It's a narrower measure than the industry-affiliated totals you'll see on OpenSecrets, which include individual donors and trade PACs.
+The money flowed through a few super PACs (Fairshake and its affiliates), which spent about $133 million across 58 races.
+Only fossil fuels has spent more since Citizens United.

 Crypto is the #2 corporate election spender since Citizens United, behind only fossil fuels.